-Notice: Credit or Debit card payments cannot be made through the Business Office if paying in person, over the phone, or in conjunction with the MET plan.
+Notice: Credit or Debit card payments cannot be made through the Business Office if paying in person or over the phone.

-For students and parents who are unable to make a lump sum payment of their tuition and fees, Creighton offers an easy alternative by providing a 10-month or 12-month annual payment plan or a 4-month semester payment plan under the Monthly Electronic Transfer Payment Plan (MET).
-Please visit our MET plan web pages to learn more about how each MET Plan option works.
+For students and parents who are unable to make a lump sum payment of their tuition and fees, Creighton is partnering with Nelnet Business Solutions (NBS) to offer an easy alternative to paying your tuition costs in a monthly payment plan .
+Our Monthly Tuition Payment plan (MET) will allow you to enroll for up to 6 monthly payments each semester begining in June.
+Payments will be an auto deduction from your bank account or credit card on the 10th or 20th of each month.
+Please visit our Monthly Tuition Payment Plan (MET) web page to learn more about how the plan works.
 Links to the web pages can be found on the menu bar at the top of this web page under Billing Info.

 Students whose company or agency reimburses the student directly through an employer tuition reimbursement plan may be eligible to defer the portion of their tuition that will be covered by their employer reimbursement.
 Students who elect to participate in this program must: